-- Provides a fast, high-level scan of critical system areas for currently active threats. - Looks for currently active malware, but will not perform deep file scans to look for dormant or stored infected files. - Is significantly faster than a Full Scan on larger drives. - Is only available for Windows Agent-based systems. - Has no configurable settings and will not use any scan configuration (will not check settings like Directories to Scan or Files to Scan). - Is only available on-demand.
+- Provides a fast, high-level scan of critical system areas for currently active threats. - Looks for currently active malware but does not perform deep file scans to look for dormant or stored infected files. - Is significantly faster than a Full Scan on larger drives. - Is only available for Windows Agent-based systems. - Has no configurable settings and does not use any scan configuration (does not check settings such as Directories to Scan or Files to Scan). - Is only available on-demand.
 Quick Scans cannot be scheduled as part of a task.

-Figure 17: Quick Scan for Malware
+Figure 18: Quick Scan for Malware

-E. Scan Cache
+E. Scan cache

-This feature is used by the Deep Security Virtual Appliance to maximize the efficiency of malware and integrity monitoring scans of virtual machines by enabling a re-duplication of scanning in malware and integrity monitoring scans.
-This increases the performance on scan times for subsequent scans of similar VMs (like virtual desktop infrastructure (VDI) linked clones).
+This feature is used by Deep Security Virtual Appliance to maximize the efficiency of malware and integrity monitoring scans of virtual machines by enabling a re-duplication of scanning in malware and integrity monitoring scans.
+This increases the performance on scan times for subsequent scans of similar VMs (such as virtual desktop infrastructure (VDI) linked clones).

-Scan Cache:
+Scan cache:

-- Works best when VMs are linked clones (VDI is a prime case). - Prevents scanning identical files twice. - Is stored in the Deep Security Virtual Appliance memory.

-- Information is not transferred when a VM is vMotioned to another host to avoid conflicts with the target cache.
-The target Deep Security Virtual Appliance's cache would apply to the newly migrated VM.
+- Works best when VMs are linked clones (VDI is a prime case). - Prevents scanning identical files twice. - Is stored in the Deep Security Virtual Appliance memory. - Information is not transferred when a VM is vMotioned to another host to avoid conflicts with the target cache.
+The target Deep Security Virtual Appliance's cache applies to the newly migrated VM.